Researched by Thomas DeMichelePublished - April 18, 2016 Last Updated - January 14, 2019

 The average college kid idealistically wishes everybody could have ice cream and cake for every meal.
 But as he gets older and gives more thought to his and his fellow man’s responsibilities, he finds that it can’t work out that way—that some people just won’t carry their load. – John “the Duke” Wayne (He didn’t think sharing cake was a good idea)

-In the quote above Keynes is referring to, “The immense accumulations of fixed capital” built up by the “new rich” during the half century before the war (WWI).
-Keynes compared the huge capital investment of this golden era to a “cake,” noting how “vital” it was that the cake “never be consumed;” but continue to “grow”.
+In the quote above Keynes is referring to, “The immense accumulations of fixed capital” built up by the “new rich” during the half century before “the war” (WWI in this case).
+Keynes compared the huge capital investments of this golden era to a “cake,” noting how “vital” it was that the cake “never be consumed;” but continue to “grow” uneaten.
 In words, “the promise of more cake, not the consumption of it, is the driving force of capitalism in a regulated free-market”, “the carrot on a stick isn’t meant to be eaten (hoarded)”….
 As it isn’t from the benevolence of the butcher that we get our meal, it is simply the fact that meat spoils and money is more economically useful than rotten meat… er um, stale cake (thus the butcher or cake maker participates in the market trading their cake for capital in the money form which doesn’t spoil… but deprecates like crazy on a bad day, hence in many respects WWII).
 Musing on Keynes, we have to ask ourselves, what are consequences of taking the cake of the post-WWI German people, leaving them with little but crumbs?
 Some might say the answer is underlying WWII.
 What happens to the velocity of money when people hoard more cake than they can eat?
 Some might say wealth inequality in its most persistent and problematic form.
 Legends say, “nothing drives populist fervor like seeing their neighbors have so much cake when they don’t have any” (just as our next cake super star Marie-Antoinette).